wkrea/git-cop/README.md

   - Provide screenshots/screencasts if possible.
   - Ensure all commits within the pull request are related to the purpose of the pull request.
 - Review and merge pull requests quickly:
-  - Maintain a consistent pace -- Review morning, noon, and night.
+  - Maintain a consistent but reasonable pace -- Review morning, noon, and night.
-  - Try not to let them linger more than a day.
+  - Avoid letting pull request linger more than a day.
+Otherwise, you risk hampering moral and dimishing the productivity of the team.
 - Use emojis to help identify the types of comments added during the review process:
   - Generally, an emoji should prefix all feedback.
 Format: `<emoji> <feedback>`.
   - :tea: - Signifies you are reviewing the pull request.
 This is *non-blocking* and is meant to be